fivdi/epoll/README.md

 echo 18 > /sys/class/gpio/unexport
 ```

-## BeagleBone Example
+## BeagleBone

 The following example shows how epoll can be used to detect interrupts from a
-momentary push button connected to GPIO #117 (pin P1-12) on the BeagleBone.
+momentary push button connected to GPIO #117 on the BeagleBone.

 Export GPIO #117 as an interrupt generating input using the bb-export script
 from the examples directory.